amymacumc/WanderPal/README.md

 - 🤗 Companion-style conversations: Warm, dynamic, and friendly agent personalities adapt to your mood and travel goals.
 - 🗺️ Smart route planning: Integrated with AMap function calling to automatically generate efficient travel routes and realistic daily plans.
-- 🧠 Proactive trip validation: Detects unreasonable itineraries and gently advises improvements (to be developed).
+- 🧠 Proactive trip validation: Allows user editing and detects unreasonable itineraries and gently advises improvements (to be developed).

 ---